GeoKnow/Supply-Chain-Dashboard/README.md

 # Building

+The following commands are to be executed from the apps folder.

 ## Requirements

 - JDK 7 or later

-All commands are to be executed from the apps folder

 ## Running